jaylong255/jackhammer-cringe/README.md

 11. The resonance beat upon his soul like a jackhammer, but the skull refused to cave.

 ## Cringe and Grip the Substrate that is Slipping Through the Torn Bits.
+1. The structures were growing.
+Like a monument to sores, Karn’s code was engineered to self-improve.
+As the shadows flickered about the floating legs of the Reverend’s framework, Lee could almost make out sets of pale, familiar eyes attempting to pull him into its gaze.
+2. Suddenly, the pain was eased.
+They both gasped in relief at first.
+As they began to catch their breath, the horror of their reality began to close in about them.
+3. It knew that the pain was distracting them.
+4. The release was to help them concentrate on the eyes that now targeted them directly.
+5. It wanted them focused on its gaze.
+6. When they attempted to move from the path of the eye-shod veil of hate, they found that their feet were being absorbed by a green substrate culturing a fungal mycelia that held them fast.
+7. As they attempted to jerk themselves free, they noticed that invisible barriers like firm, curved membranes would bounce them back.
+8. With each touch, the giant eyes were revealed briefly.
+9. Backing away, they disappeared once again from view.
+They soon noticed that they were approaching closer with each passing moment.
+10. Suddenly, the softball-sized pupils bore teeth and proceeded to gnaw and gnash.
+11. With their wounds torn wide, tiny fibers began to slither forth from the black void of each eye as they attempted to view their victims from underneath the skin.